ColinSeger/ColinSeger.github.io/ProjectPages/DarkDescent/DarkDescent.md

-You might notice how te usage of the new unity input system is not great and that can be explained by that it was the first I had used it and therefore I made some poor desicions on how to use it.
+You might notice how te usage of the new unity input system is not great and that can be explained by that it was the first I had used it and therefore I made some poor decisions on how to use it.

 Nowadays I would not have the input be registered in the update loop and instead just tie it to the input event